wongjmatthew/malloy-project-1/README.md

 1. **Date Range:** Filtered for receipt dates between `2024` and `2026` to capture early and late reporting for the `2025` election year.
 2. **Amount:** Filtered for contributions `>= $10.00`.
 (Contributions under ten dollars were excluded because they overwhelmingly consisted of bank interest accruals, testing transactions, and other irrelevant data points).

+While the original data was downloaded as a CSV, I wrote a Python script to natively clean the financial columns and convert the dataset into an **Apache Parquet** file.
+This highly compressed, column-oriented format drastically reduced the file size and heavily optimized query speeds when running Malloy and DuckDB.
 ---

 ### The Curiosity: Is Politics Still Local?